Call for papers

 Submission Categories

-Full papers with 12 – 16 pages single-column excluding references and, optionally, supplemental material in either of the two categories:
+Full papers up to 10 pages in length in the double-column format, excluding references and, optionally, supplemental material in either of the two categories:

 • Empirical papers report on studies that collect and analyze empirical data and employ methods rigorously, whether qualitative, quantitative, or mixed.